 And considering slow travel has emerged to challenge the uptick in quick, maximalist trips – where binging and subsequent burnout reign supreme – the principles are arguably most telling when applied to shorter escapes.
 A week spent camping in your nearest national park or at the beach a few hours upstate allows you to spend more of that precious annual leave switching off and enjoying your surroundings, as opposed to waiting in terminals and recovering from red eye flights.
 Indeed, it’s the time-poor among us leading fast-paced lives who can find the most value in tapping the brakes.

 If you don’t want to wait til Christmas to finally stop and take a breath, there’s no rule book to say you can’t ‘slow travel’ for a weekend, a day, or even a couple of hours after work.
 In fact, some of our favourite ways to relax, recharge and feel thoroughly immersed in our surroundings mirror the local, low-impact mindset of slow travel.
 Think hiking, paddling, surfing, snorkelling, fishing, camping, foraging or rock climbing, just to name a few.
-And that’s got to be the true beauty of the slow lifestyle movement; anyone, regardless of their limitations, can partake.
+And that’s got to be the true beauty of the slow lifestyle movement; anyone, regardless of their limitations, can take part.

 Download the free CamperMate app